The @theia/monaco extension contributes the integration of the monaco-editor.

 As you resolve conflicts and make changes to the VSCode repo, make sure you end up with a single commit on the uplift branch to make it easier for the next person to rebase.

-npm install and npm run gulp editor-distro.build/monaco/package.jsonmodel and a file named model.ts in the same folder.For initial testing, it's easier to point dependencies to your local VSCode.
+npm install and npm run gulp editor-distro.build/monaco/package.jsondeclaration: true, sourceMap: true, moduleResolution: Classic).module.exports added).module.exports added).setTimeout0 with $globalThis.addEventListener check for non-browser environments.embeddedDiffEditorWidget import to editor.all.ts.For initial testing, it's easier to point dependencies to your local VSCode.

-monaco-editor-core using the steps above.@theia/monaco-editor-core in package.jsons and replace their version with "link:<path to your local build of monaco-editor-core>".Using
+monaco-editor-core using the steps above.@theia/monaco-editor-core in package.jsons and replace their version with "file:/<your-path-to>/vscode/out-monaco-editor-core".Using

 node_modules and npm install and build Theia.bindMonacoPreferenceExtractor function in examples/api-samples/src/browser/monaco-editor-preferences/monaco-editor-preference-extractor.ts and run the commands there.
 Fix the EditorGeneratedPreferenceSchema as necessary, and add or remove validations from the MonacoFrontendApplicationContribution as appropriate.If you add these, mark them with @monaco-uplift - that'll make them easier to find in the future.
 Better: if you can remove them, do!
 Typically, the cause is mixing imports from private API and public API.
 Often public API fails to satisfy private declarations.